Eimaen/MusixmatchClientLib/README.md

 - Don't write bots to spam lyrics *(oh my god why)*
 - Don't write bots to spam translations *(same as above)*
 - **Don't write bots at all**

-I've contacted Musixmatch over Typeform telling them about their vulnerabilities, but they didn't fix them, and they didn't even reply to my message.
-They are not interested :sad_face:

-Anyway, breaking ToS is bannable.

 ## Usage
 Using the library is quite simple.